 Publishers Weekly

 My May 27, 2018 cover story of The Washington Post Magazine is about God, guns, and the late Reverend Sun Myung Moon's two sons who founded a breakaway church in rural Pennsylvania.
-Click the "Selected Work" link above to read the article.
+That article attracted a lot of attention then and is still relevant now.
+Click the link in the right column to read "Locked and Loaded for the Lord".
+Click on the "Works" tab at the top of this homepage to read some my other magazine and newspaper pieces.